Q: How come my detector doesn't go off sometimes when I drive right past a cop car?

 Q: How come my detector doesn't alert to red light cameras?

-Until recent years many domestic red light and speed cameras were triggered by pavement sensors, not radar.
-With no radar signal present, there was nothing to detect.
+Until recent years most red light and speed cameras were triggered by pavement sensors.
+With no radar present, there was nothing to detect.

 In a recent test, the three models best at detecting radar-triggered red light cameras were the Escort RedlineXR, Escort Passport 9500ci and Escort Passport 8500ci Plus.
 (The latter two are installed models that have GPS.)

 Two GPS-enabled windshield-mount models that also performed well: Escort Max 360 and the Escort iX.
-Neither approached the RedlineXR in range but for mostly city driving, either would be a better camera-fighter.
+Neither approached the RedlineXR in range but if you're doing mostly city driving, either would be a better camera-fighter.

 Q: Sometimes I drive by a cop aiming his radar gun at me and my detector doesn't go off.
 How come?